kevinbarabash/operator-overloading/README.md

 # Operator Overloading

-Working with classes that define standard arithmetic operations result in code that takes longer to write and is harder to read.
+In some situations operator overloading can result in code that's easier to write and easier to read.

 __without overloading__
 ```javascript